rew3/rew3-internal/README.md

-Core libraries used in Rew3 projects
+Core libraries used in erp projects